aaron-garcia-nabong/an-introduction-to-statistical-learning/README.md

-# An Introduction to Statistical Learning Notes
+# An Introduction to Statistical Learning
 Here are some notes I took while reading *An Introduction to Statistical Learning* by Gareth M. James, Daniela Witten, Trevor Hastie, Robert Tibshirani (Springer, [2023](https://www.statlearning.com/)).

 ## Table of Contents